Abdullah Çatlı: 1978–1984

 He is also said to have helped Mehmet Ali Ağca murder the left-wing newspaper editor Abdi İpekçi on 1 February 1979, in Istanbul.
 According to investigative journalist Lucy Komisar, Çatlı "reportedly helped organize Ağca's escape from an Istanbul military prison, and some have suggested Çatlı was even involved in the 1981 Pope's assassination attempt".
-In February 1982, he was caught with heroin in Switzerland, but he managed to escape detention.
-In 1998 the magazine Monde diplomatique alleged that Abdullah Çatlı had organized the assassination attempt "in exchange for the sum of 3 million German mark" for the Grey Wolves.
-In 1985 in Rome, Çatlı declared to a judge "that he had been contacted by the BND, the German intelligence agency, promised him a nice sum of money if he implicated the Russian and Bulgarian services in the assassination attempt against the Pope".
+In February 1982, he was caught with heroin in Switzerland, but managed to escape detention.
+In 1998 the magazine Le Monde diplomatique alleged that Abdullah Çatlı had organized the assassination attempt "in exchange for the sum of 3 million German mark" for the Grey Wolves.
+In 1985 in Rome, Çatlı declared to a judge "that he had been contacted by the BND, the German intelligence agency, [which had] promised him a nice sum of money if he implicated the Russian and Bulgarian services in the assassination attempt against the Pope".

 Çatlı then went to France, where, under the alias of Hasan Kurtoğlu, he planned a series of attacks (18 in France and the rest in Yugoslavia, Lebanon, Germany, Canada, the US and Austria) on Armenian interests and on the ASALA, with help from MİT.
 These included the Alfortville Armenian Genocide Memorial Bombing on 3 May 1984 and the attempted murder of activist Ara Toranian.